zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.7.0: Two new features have been added: caches can now be automatically preloaded after purging, and premium users can inspect which plugins are causing slow queries, a lot of fixes and tweaks - a recommended update for all
+* 3.7.1: Resolved a PHP notice caused by translation loading too early when caching is enabled - a recommended update for all